 Compiled by Jerome F. Weber

-This discography of almost forty Masses composed on the cantus firmus of L’homme armé (twenty-eight of them currently represented) makes accessible a list of this group of recordings not easily found in one place.
+This discography of almost forty Masses composed on the cantus firmus of L’homme armé (thirty-one of them currently represented) makes accessible a list of this group of recordings not easily found in one place.
 A preliminary list was published in Fanfare 26:4 (March/April 2003) in conjunction with a recording of Busnoys’s Mass.
 The composers are listed in the order found in Craig Wright, The Maze and the Warrior (Cambridge and London: Harvard University Press, 2001), p.
 288; the list is alphabetical within broad eras.
 In particular, he discusses Du Fay (pp. 175ff.), Regis (pp. 178ff.), the Naples Masses (pp. 184ff.), and Josquin des Prez (pp. 188ff.).

 Richard Taruskin, “Antoine Busnoys and the L’Homme armé Tradition,” Journal of AMS, XXXIX:2 (Summer 1986), pp. 255-93, writes about Busnoys and the Naples Masses, suggesting (pp. 260ff.) that Busnoys’s Mass is the earliest of the group and that the Naples Masses are also by him.
 Fabrice Fitch, Johannes Ockeghem: Masses and Models (Paris, 1997, pp. 62ff.), suggests that Ockeghem’s setting is the earliest.
 Craig Wright, op. cit. (p.
 175), calls Du Fay’s the first setting.
 Alejandro Planchart, Guillaume Du Fay (Cambridge, 2018, p.
 594) firmly calls Du Fay and Ockeghem the composers of the first two Masses, jointly commissioned by Philip the Good in May 1461.

 Twenty-three of the Masses have been recorded complete, but only six have been recorded more than twice (Du Fay, Ockeghem, two by Josquin des Prez, La Rue, and one by Palestrina).
 The recordings of each work are arranged chronologically, citing conductor, ensemble, and date of recording if known.
 Following is the issued format (78, 45, 33, LP, LP quad, MC, CD, SACD, DVD), the label, the issue number(s) and an album title.